-31. Dow has implemented a groundwater monitoring program for the Class I Former Solar Evaporation Ponds (Monofill) and the Class II Central Landfill, as described in Dow's technical memorandum Hydraulic Evaluation for Maintaining 5-foot Separation between Waste and Groundwater in the Monofill and Central Landfill Area (December 20, 2010).
-Water Board staff consider this an approved alternative to the requirement in CCR title 27 Section 20240(c) to operate an existing landfill in a manner that ensures that waste will be a minimum of 5 feet above the highest anticipated elevation of the underlying groundwater.
-The Water Board approved the proposed shutdown of the groundwater extraction for the Monofill contingent on requirements outlined in an August 2, 2011 letter, Water Board Staff Conditional Approval, Proposed Shutdown of Groundwater Extraction for the Monofill, Dow Chemical Company Pittsburg Facility, December 2010.
+31. Dow has implemented a groundwater monitoring program for the Former Solar Evaporation Ponds (Monofill) and the Central Landfill, as described in Dow's technical memorandum Hydraulic Evaluation for Maintaining 5-foot Separation between Waste and Groundwater in the Monofill and Central Landfill Area (December 20, 2010).
+Board staff consider this an approved alternative to the requirement in CCR title 27, section 20240(c) to operate an existing landfill in a manner that ensures that waste will be a minimum of five feet above the highest anticipated elevation of the underlying groundwater.
+The Regional Water Board approved the proposed shutdown of the groundwater extraction for the Monofill contingent on requirements outlined in an August 2, 2011, letter, Board Staff Conditional Approval, Proposed Shutdown of Groundwater Extraction for the Monofill, Dow Chemical Company Pittsburg Facility, December 2010.
 Monitoring, maintenance, and inspection requirements for the Monofill and Central Landfill have been incorporated into the attached SMP.

-Staff concur that continuing groundwater extraction to achieve the prescriptive groundwater separation is infeasible, as continued pumping has consistently failed to achieve the necessary five-foot separation.
-Ongoing monitoring of the monofill and nearby groundwater has shown that groundwater does not rise to a level that would saturate the wastes contained in the Monofill, and groundwater monitoring has not detected any additional release of contaminants from the Monofill.
-Therefore, Staff has concluded the engineered alternative provides equivalent protection against water quality impairment.
-Provision 2 of this Order requires Dow to maintain hydraulic containment of groundwater beneath the Class I Former Solar Evaporation Ponds (Monofill) and the Class II Central Landfill such that groundwater does not come in contact with the wastes contained in these WMUs.
+Board staff concur that continuing groundwater extraction to achieve the prescriptive groundwater separation is infeasible, as continued pumping has consistently failed to achieve the necessary five-foot separation.
+Ongoing monitoring of the Monofill and nearby groundwater has shown that groundwater does not rise to a level that would saturate the wastes contained in the Monofill, and groundwater monitoring has not detected any additional release of contaminants from the Monofill.
+Therefore, Board staff has concluded the engineered alternative provides equivalent protection against water quality impairment.
+Provision 2 of this Order requires Dow to demonstrate that groundwater beneath the Former Solar Evaporation Ponds (Monofill) and the Central Landfill does not come in contact with the wastes contained in these WMUs.